cian-gmit-da2020/PandS-Projects/README.md

 - The programme uses a **try/except** block to make sure to check the users arguments are correct.
 If the user doesn't enter enough arguments for the programme to function a specific message will print to the screen.
 If there are enough arguments but there is any issues with the filename or the file doesn't exist a specific message will print to the screen.
 - The next a variable **fname** is initiallised and it is assigned the string value of the second item in the list **sys.argv** as its value.
 - The programme sets the search variable **letter** to default **e**.
-- The programme checks to see if the user has entered a third command line argument and if that argument is a single charachter then it updates the search letter variable to the third argument.
+- The programme checks to see if the user has entered a third command line argument and if that argument is a single character then it updates the search letter variable to the third argument.
 - Using a **with** block, the programme opens the file **fname**.
-A counter variable **count** is initiallised and its value set to 0.
+A counter variable **count** is initialised and its value set to 0.
 - The programme then iterates over every character in each line.
 If the value in **letter** appears, the count is incremented by 1.
 - When the programme has gone through the entire file it prints a formatted string to the screen containing the results of the search.

 # 7. plotty.py

-*This programme plots 3 seperate functions of **X** on a single plot.*
+*This programme plots 3 separate functions of **X** on a single plot.*
 **f(x) = x**, **g(x) = x<sup>2</sup>** and **h(x) = x<sup>3</sup>**

 - The programme starts by importing the **numpy** and **matplotlib's pyplot** modules.
 - Using numpy's **linspace** method the programme creates an array of 100 equally spaced values between **0** and **4**.
 - Using linspace allows for a smoother graph that more accurately mirrors the actual functions.
-- Using pyplot method **subplots()** the programme intiiallises the variables **fig and ax** which are the plot **Figure and Axes objects**.
+- Using pyplot method **subplots()** the programme initialises the variables **fig and ax** which are the plot **Figure and Axes objects**.
-- The programme creates 3 seperate line plots on the same Axes, ax.
+- The programme creates 3 separate line plots on the same Axes, ax.
 One plot for each function f(x),g(x) and h(x) and assigns a colour and label to each plot.
 - The programme adds a label to the x & y axis, a legend, a grid and a title for the plot ax.
 - The **fig.show()** method displays the plot to the screen.
 - A final **input()** call is added to keep the programme running while the plot is displayed on the screen.
 The programme will only close if the user enters an input to the command line.